chriskalv/picoClock/README.md

 picoClock
 ========================
-Instructions to build a pico-based digital clock showing the
+Instructions to build a pico-based digital table clock showing the
-  + time,
+  + time
   + date and
   + day of the week.

-The code is entirely micropython-based.
-The build is not only easy, but also solder-free in case you have a pre-soldered Raspberry Pi Pico.
+The code is entirely micropython-based and pulls time data from the RTC chip - an internet connection is not needed.
+Assembly of the device is really easy and even solder-free in case you have a pre-soldered Raspberry Pi Pico.
 <br></br>
 | Finished picoClock   |
 | ------------- |